ARM-software/arm-trusted-firmware/docs/user-guide.md

 *   `BL33_KEY`: This option is used when `GENERATE_COT=1`.
 It specifies the file that contains the BL3-3 private key in PEM format.

+*   `PROGRAMMABLE_RESET_ADDRESS`: This option indicates whether the reset vector address can be programmed or is fixed on the platform.
+It can take either 0 (fixed) or 1 (programmable).
+Default is 0.

 #### ARM development platform specific build options

 *   `ARM_TSP_RAM_LOCATION_ID`: location of the TSP binary.
 Options: